Ye Jianying

 Surviving the Cultural Revolution

-During the Cultural Revolution, Ye Jianying managed to navigate the chaos without being destroyed — a feat that required constant political calculation.
+During the Cultural Revolution, Ye Jianying managed to navigate the chaos without being destroyed -- a feat that required constant political calculation.
 He maintained connections with Zhou Enlai and avoided direct confrontation with either the Gang of Four or Lin Biao's faction.
-When Lin Biao died in 1971, Ye's position strengthened.
+In February 1967 he openly criticised Cultural Revolution excesses at a Central Military Commission meeting -- part of what became known as the 'February Countercurrent' -- and was subsequently criticised and saw his practical influence curtailed, though his nominal posts, including Vice Chairman of the CMC and Politburo membership, were not stripped from him.
+When Lin Biao died in 1971, Ye's position strengthened and he resumed day-to-day management of the CMC.
 By the mid-1970s he was one of the most senior and respected figures in the military establishment, with a reputation for caution, loyalty to the institution of the PLA rather than to any faction, and deep connections among the officer corps.
+In August 1973, the 10th Party Congress elected him to the Politburo Standing Committee and as a Vice Chairman of the Central Committee; in January 1975 he became Minister of National Defence.

 The October Coup

-In October 1976, Ye Jianying played a central role in the arrest of the Gang of Four.
-Working with Hua Guofeng and drawing on his military connections, Ye arranged for Unit 8341 — the Central Security Regiment responsible for protecting Politburo members — to carry out the detentions.
-Ye's military authority and his relationships with garrison commanders in Beijing were essential to ensuring that no armed resistance materialised.
+On 6 October 1976, Ye Jianying played one of the central roles in the arrest of the Gang of Four.
+Working together with Hua Guofeng and Wang Dongxing, Ye helped arrange for Unit 8341 -- the Central Security Regiment responsible for protecting Politburo members -- to carry out the detentions.
+Ye's military authority and his relationships with garrison commanders in Beijing are considered to have been important in ensuring that no armed resistance materialised.
 The operation was completed without bloodshed.
-Ye subsequently served as Chairman of the Standing Committee of the National People's Congress (1978–83) — effectively the head of state.
+Because the decision-making process was never documented in publicly available primary archives, existing research relies heavily on participants' memoirs and oral histories, and historians continue to disagree on the precise weight of Hua Guofeng's, Ye's, and Wang Dongxing's respective roles: some emphasise Hua's unique position as the only one with the standing to convene top-level meetings and initiate the decision, while others credit all three as jointly decisive.
+Ye subsequently served as Chairman of the Standing Committee of the National People's Congress (March 1978 – June 1983) -- effectively the head of state.

 Supporting Deng's Return

 Ye Jianying also used his influence to support Deng Xiaoping's rehabilitation and eventual return to power.
 He served as a bridge between the military old guard and Deng's reform agenda, providing crucial legitimacy.
-He retired from active politics in 1985 at age 87 and died in 1986.
-He is remembered in official Chinese historiography as one of the "marshals who saved the Party" — though his exact role in the complex events of 1976 remains the subject of careful historical scrutiny.
+In September 1982, the 12th Party Congress revised the Party constitution and abolished the post of Vice Chairman of the Central Committee, ending his tenure in that role.
+In September 1985, at a National Conference of the Communist Party, Ye and a number of other veteran leaders requested to step down from the Central Committee and the Politburo Standing Committee, formally withdrawing from active politics at the age of 88; he died in Beijing on 22 October 1986, at the age of 89.
+He is remembered in official Chinese historiography as one of the 'marshals who saved the Party' -- though his exact role in the complex events of 1976 remains the subject of careful historical scrutiny.